B2B Go-to-Market Strategy Trends 2025

 This analysis draws from primary research conducted by The Starr Conspiracy between September and November 2024, including interviews with 47 B2B marketing and revenue leaders at companies with $50M+ annual revenue.
 Secondary research incorporates published reports from Gartner, Forrester, McKinsey, OpenView, SalesHacker, HubSpot, and Salesforce, focusing on studies published between January 2024 and November 2024.

 Data sources include enterprise software adoption surveys, marketing technology usage reports, and revenue performance benchmarks.
 The analysis focuses primarily on North American and European markets, with limited representation from Asia-Pacific regions.
-Sample sizes for cited studies range from 200 to 2,500 respondents, with specific methodologies detailed in source publications.
+Cited studies range from 200 to 2,500 respondents in sample size, with specific methodologies detailed in source publications.

 Limitations include potential bias toward larger enterprise organizations and technology-forward companies.
 Regional variations may exist that are not captured in this analysis.
-This research represents trends observed through November 2024 and does not constitute legal, financial, or advice for specific organizational decisions.
+Research here reflects trends observed through November 2024 and does not constitute legal, financial, or advice for specific organizational decisions.

 The Starr Conspiracy commits to quarterly updates of this analysis to maintain accuracy and relevance for planning cycles.
 Our editorial stance prioritizes insights over trend speculation, focusing on changes that affect positioning, pricing, and execution alignment.